cloud-bulldozer/e2e-benchmarking/workloads/whereabouts/README.md

 ### Cluster-density and cluster-density-v2

-- **ITERATIONS**: Defines the number of iterations of the workload to run.
-No default value
+- **ITERATIONS**: ~Defines the number of iterations of the workload to run.
+No default value~ see above, iterations is initially configured at 341
 - **CHURN**: Enables workload churning.
 Workload churning is enabled by default with `churn-duration=1h`, `churn-delay=2m` and `churn-percent=10`.
 These parameters can be tuned through the `EXTRA_FLAGS` variable as noted previously.

 ## HyperShift

-It's possible to use this script with HyperShift hosted clusters.
-The particularity of this is that kube-burner-ocp will grab metrics from different Prometheus endpoints:

-- Hosted control-plane stack or OBO: Hosted control-plane application metrics such as etcd, API latencies, etc.
-- Management cluster stack: Hardware utilization metrics from its worker nodes and hosted control-plane pods.
-- Hosted cluster stack: From this endpoint kube-burner-ocp collects data-plane metrics.

-In order to use it, the hosted cluster kubeconfig must be set upfront.
-These environment variables are also required:

-- **MC_KUBECONFIG**: This variable points to the valid management cluster kubeconfig
+This code has not been tested on hypershift but the code to run that test has not been removed so it might be posible.